Rumpunzel/rpg-thingy/rules/gear.md

 - This weapon is also an asset for [Positioning](/conflicts#positioning) with Maneuver and Reason
 - While defending, if you have a [Boon](/character#boons) created with Maneuver:
-  - you may force the attackers to attack with Maneuver instead of Fight
+  - you may force the attackers to attack with Maneuver instead of Fight,
-  - you may defend with Maneuver instead of Fight
+  - you may defend with Maneuver instead of Fight,
-  - this weapon gains the _Defensive_ property
+  - and this weapon gains the _Defensive_ property

 > This weapon's main purpose is keeping an opponent at a distance and exploiting that advantage.

 ##### Defensive

-May be used for defending with Intuition without penalties.
+When defending with this weapon's attack Attribute, may add its masterpiece rating + **1** as dice to the roll in addition to gaining minimum effort from this or another asset.

-> This weapon offers incredible defensive qualities for anyone with fast reflexes.
+> This weapon offers respectable defensive qualities for anyone with fast reflexes.

 ##### Versatile